 I’m not a farmer.
 Will I even be affected?

 Farmers aren’t the only customers at risk of harm.
 As integrated utilities – supplying ag water, drinking water and electricity – any negative impact to one of these services MID and TID provides affects the others.

 It’s well known that our region is reliant upon agriculture thriving for continued economic stability.
-The Don Pedro Project supports approximately $4.1 billion in economic output, $734.8 million in labor income and 18,900 jobs within the region.
+The Don Pedro Project supports just over $4 billion in economic output, $725 million in labor income and 18,000 jobs within the region.

-And, as groundwater is the predominant supply for most drinking water providers in the region, the water coming out of your tap could be at risk as well.
-Lack of surface water will lead to less groundwater recharge which will impact the quality and quantity of our groundwater.
+And, as groundwater is currently the predominant supply for most drinking water providers in the region, the water coming out of your tap could be at risk as well.
+Lack of surface water will lead to less groundwater recharge, which will impact the quality and quantity of our groundwater.

 Additionally, due to the February to June timing of increased unimpaired flows, hydropower – one of the cheapest and cleanest sources of power – produced by MID and TID at Don Pedro becomes less economical as these are the months when power demand is lowest.

 Have MID and TID offered any solutions countering unimpaired flows?